hcavarsan/kftray/README.md

 <div align="center">
   <img src="./logo.png" alt="KFtray Logo" width="200" />
   <h1>KFtray</h1>
-  <h3>Manage Kubernetes Port Forwarding from Your Tray</h3>
   <p>
-<h4>KFtray is a system tray application designed for Kubernetes users.
-It simplifies the process of setting up and managing port forwarding configurations with an easy-to-use interface.
+<h3>KFtray is a system tray application designed for Kubernetes users.
+It simplifies the process of setting up and managing port forwarding configurations with an easy-to-use interface.</h3>
   </p>
   <br>